VenturaNotes/Knowledge/- Topics/Hardware.md

 ## Source[^6]
 - The physical portion of a computer system, including the electrical/electronic components (e.g. devices and circuits), electromechanical components (e.g. a disk drive), and mechanical (e.g. cabinet) components.
 Compare SOFTWARE.
+## Source[^7]
+- The electronic and mechanical parts of a computer system; for example, the central processing unit, disk drive, screen, and printer.
+Compare SOFTWARE.
 ## References

 [^1]: ChatGPT